Limited processing fishing vessels (LPFVs) and food safety

-If you operate an LPFV, you need to understand the restrictions on processing, meet the LPFV Regulated Control Scheme (RCS) requirements and register your vessel.
+If you operate a limited processing fishing vessel (LPFV) in New Zealand you need to understand the processing restrictions, meet the LPFV Regulated Control Scheme (RCS) requirements and register your vessel.

 There are restrictions on the fish and fish product that operators of LPFVs can process on board.
 The processed fish material is usually exported.